 be coming soon, including some from the Java ecosystem.

-That said, if you are interested let me know, and join the fun.
+That said, its already proved to be highly useful in the Squonk Computational Notebook, and if you are interested let us know, and join the fun.

 The code is licensed under the Apache 2.0 license.

 In Jan 2018 some of the core functionality from this repository was broken out into the pipeline-utils repository.
 This included utility Python modules, as well as creation of a test framework that makes it easier to create and test new modules.
 This change also makes it easier to create additonal pipeline-like projects.
 See the Readme in the pipeline-utils repo for more details.

 Each component should be small but useful.
 Try to split complex tasks into

 reusable steps.
 Think how the same steps could be used in other workflows.